jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 ### DynamoDB Table

-The destination table is named *fraud-detection-flagged-transactions* (`${local.name}-flagged-transactions`), and it has the primary key where *order_id* and *ordered_at* are the hash and range key respectively.
-It also has a global secondary index where *customer_id* and *ordered_at* constitute the primary key.
-Note that *ordered_at* is not generated by the source connector as the Java faker library doesn't have a method to generate a current timestamp.
-As illustrated below it'll be created by the sink connector using SMTs.
-The table can be created using as shown below.
+The destination table is configured to have a composite primary key where *transaction_id* and *transaction_date* are the hash and range key respectively.
+It also has a global secondary index (GSI) where *account_id* and *transaction_date* constitute the primary key.
+The GSI is to facilitate querying by account id.

 ```terraform
 # infra/ddb.tf